redis/redis-doc/topics/cluster-spec.md

 ---

 Every Redis Cluster node has an additional TCP port for receiving incoming connections from other Redis Cluster nodes.
-This port could be specified in redis.conf file, or it could be obtained by adding 10000 to the data port.
+This port will be derived by adding 10000 to the data port or it can be specified with the cluster-port config.

 Example 1: